Our Board of Directors

 I was born with the love of horses.
 My parents thought it was a phase, but here I am, still obsessed!
 I grew up in Central Florida without a horse but rode whenever I had an opportunity.
 I lived in Northern Virginia for a while and bought my first horse there.
 I later returned to Florida, where I was involved in trail clubs that kept trails clean and even created new trails upon request from the state parks.
 I am a professional accountant that has worked in various industries for over 30 years.
 I ride and play with my horse, Perfecto, as much as I can.
 BCHA had recently come to Florida and then I moved to Colorado.
 I was interested in knowing more about the organization, so I joined FRBCH.
 We have access to such wonderful trails, and I want to keep it that way.

-• Karen Schick - Director
+• Debbie Schultze - Director